-After testing both on different locations, I felt that depending on the time and location, one performs better.
+After testing both on different locations, I felt that one performs better depending on the time and location.
 Both handle the traffic condition fine, but the Sygic was more accurate than TomTom Go.
 The lane displaying and suggesting feature of Sygic is a great addition as you get to see the total lanes and the recommended lane.

 - Suggests if there is a better route available